zfir-dev/wp-auto-sri/readme.txt

 Tags: security, sri, integrity, csp, headers, performance Requires at least: 5.0
 Tested up to: 6.7
-Stable tag: 1.1
+Stable tag: 1.3
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Automatically adds Subresource Integrity (SRI) to ALL external scripts and styles — including ones loaded by wp_enqueue, hard-coded HTML, and scripts injected dynamically by JavaScript.
+Automatically adds Subresource Integrity (SRI) to external scripts and styles, with safe automatic exclusions for Google reCAPTCHA, Google Fonts, and other dynamic resources.

 == Description ==

-WP Auto SRI is a lightweight security plugin that automatically generates SHA-384 Subresource Integrity (SRI) hashes for **every external script or stylesheet** on your website.

-Unlike most plugins, WP Auto SRI supports:

-* Scripts enqueued via `wp_enqueue_script()`
-* Styles enqueued via `wp_enqueue_style()`
+**WP Auto SRI** automatically adds Subresource Integrity (SRI) attributes to scripts and styles loaded from external sources.

+This improves security, protects against tampering, and enables strict Content Security Policy (CSP) setups.

+### Features

-* Raw `<script>` and `<link>` tags output directly by themes and plugins
+* ✔ Adds SRI to all external `<script>` and `<link>` tags
-* Scripts injected dynamically via JavaScript (e.g. analytics, cookie banners)
-* Performance caching — hashes only generated once, then stored
-* Zero configuration — works immediately after activation

-This helps improve security, increase browser trust, and enforce strong CSP headers.

-Ideal for users implementing:

-* Content Security Policy (CSP) with `require-sri-for script style`
-* Security scanners requiring SRI
-* Strict mode WordPress security setups
+* ✔ Supports WordPress-enqueued assets and raw HTML tags
+* ✔ Supports async, defer, crossorigin, and multiline script tags
+* ✔ Caches all hashes for performance
+* ✔ Automatically skips non-SRI-compatible providers:
+    - Google reCAPTCHA
+    - Google Fonts (fonts.googleapis.com / fonts.gstatic.com)
+    - Dynamic script loaders and runtime-inserted scripts
+* ✔ Safe for Elementor, WooCommerce, CookieYes, Jetpack, GoDaddy hosting, etc.

+### Why some scripts are excluded

+Some providers load **dynamic content** — the content can change depending on browser version, device, region, or session.
+Such scripts cannot safely support SRI.

+This plugin automatically excludes:

+* Google reCAPTCHA (`google.com/recaptcha`)
+* Google Fonts stylesheets (`fonts.googleapis.com`)
+* Google Fonts font files (`fonts.gstatic.com`)
+* Other dynamic inline loaders (CookieYes, wsimg, ywxi, etc.)

+Want to whitelist a dynamic provider?
+Contact us at izafirsk@gmail.com.

+These exclusions prevent:

+* CORS failures
+* Integrity mismatch blocking
+* Google reCAPTCHA from breaking
+* Google Fonts from disappearing
+* Layout shifts caused by blocked assets

 == Installation ==

-1. Upload the plugin folder to `/wp-content/plugins/wp-auto-sri`
+1. Upload the plugin to `/wp-content/plugins/wp-auto-sri`
-2. Activate the plugin through the "Plugins" menu in WordPress
+2. Activate it through **Plugins → Installed Plugins**
-3. No configuration needed — SRI is applied automatically
+3. SRI will be added automatically to all compatible external assets

+No configuration required.

 == Frequently Asked Questions ==

-= Does this plugin modify local plugin files? =
-No. It only rewrites the final HTML output with proper SRI attributes.

-= Does this work with scripts added using JavaScript? =
+= Why are some scripts not receiving SRI? =
-Yes.
-The plugin uses output buffering to apply SRI to all external scripts that appear in the final HTML.
+Scripts from Google reCAPTCHA, Google Fonts, wsimg, ywxi, and other dynamic sources cannot support SRI because their content changes on every request.

+This plugin intelligently detects those sources and safely skips them.

-= Does this slow down my website? =
+= Does this affect performance? =
-No. Each hash is cached with `update_option()` and reused on every load.

-= Which hashing algorithm is used? =
-SHA-384 (recommended by modern browsers).
-Support for SHA-256 and SHA-512 is planned.
+No. SRI hashes are computed once and stored in the WordPress options table.

-= Does it break async or defer attributes? =
+= Does this break Elementor or CookieYes? =
-No. All existing tag attributes are preserved.
+No. This plugin is fully compatible and tested against common dynamic script loaders.

+= Does this plugin help with CSP? =
+Yes — it allows you to safely enforce:

+For excluded domains, you should whitelist them in your CSP.

 == Screenshots ==

-1. Example of SRI added to external script tags
+1. Example of SRI added to external script tags in the page source

 == Changelog ==

+= 1.3 =
+* Added automatic exclusion of Google reCAPTCHA (fixes CORS / blocked script issues)
+* Added automatic exclusion of Google Fonts (fixes integrity mismatch issues)
+* Improved compatibility with Google APIs and Elementor
+* Updated SRI matching and handling logic
+* Stable, safe version for production use

 = 1.2 =
-* Added universal script/link matching (supports async, defer, single quotes, multiline tags, injected scripts)
+* Added universal script/link matching (supports async, defer, single quotes, multiline)
-* Added support for CookieYes, wsimg, ywxi.net, and host-injected scripts
+* Improved handling for CookieYes, wsimg, ywxi
-* Improved reliability with multiline and malformed tag detection
-* Full compatibility with dynamic JavaScript loaders
+* Better compatibility with dynamic script loaders
-* Version bump and cleanup

 = 1.1 =
 Added output buffering to rewrite ALL external script/style tags and inject SRI.